mde/ejs/README.md

 ## Includes

-Includes are relative to the template with the `include` call.
-(This requires the 'filename' option.)
-For example if you have "./views/users.ejs" and "./views/user/show.ejs" you would use `<%- include('user/show'); %>`.
+Includes either have to be an absolute path, or, if not, are assumed as relative to the template with the `include` call.
+(This requires the `filename` option.)
+For example if you are including `./views/user/show.ejs` from `./views/users.ejs` you would use `<%- include('user/show'); %>`.

 You'll likely want to use the raw output tag (`<%-`) with your include to avoid double-escaping the HTML output.